-The decades since I graduated from college are a jumble of personal style trial and error.
+The decades after I graduated from college were a series of personal style trial and error.

-I fully embraced the late nineties style with my low rise jeans and mid-drift tops, not so much a personal style as a required uniform for frat parties and college life.
+I fully embraced late nineties style with my low-rise jeans and mid-drift tops, not so much a personal style as a required uniform for frat parties and college life.

 After graduating, I remember trying to look like a “grown-up” or my version of one.
 Thankfully, that was a quick phase, and I spent most of my twenties and early thirties experimenting with different styles, all while having babies and building a business.

-At my core, regardless of my age or size, I’ve always loved classic American Style.
+At my core, regardless of my age or size, I’ve always loved classic American style.
 As a young girl, I worshiped Oscar de la Renta and Carolina Herrara.
-I was mesmerized by their shows, models and dreamed of growing up to exude their effortless elegance.
+I dreamed of growing up to exude their effortless elegance.

 But it wasn’t until my late 30s and now at 40 when I felt like who I am as a woman and my personal style match.
 Like they are finally meeting at the same point.

-Because for years, I convinced myself that that was too boring.
+Because for years, I was convinced what I liked was boring.
 So I bought things because: